-James D. Herschlein is Co-Chair of the Complex Commercial Litigation Department and recently completed two terms as a member of the firm’s Executive Committee.
-Jim is a nationally known litigator who has represented some of the world’s largest organizations in a multitude of cases before judges, juries and arbitral or governmental bodies throughout the United States, focusing on product liability litigation and complex contractual disputes.
-Jim’s trial experience also includes cases involving securities, derivatives, intellectual property, real estate and bankruptcy claims.
+James D. Herschlein is co-chair of the Complex Commercial Litigation Department and recently completed two terms as a member of the firm’s Executive Committee.
+Jim is a nationally known litigator who has represented some of the world’s largest organizations in a multitude of cases before judges, juries and arbitral or governmental bodies throughout the United States.
+His broad range of trial and litigation experience includes cases involving complex contractual disputes, product liability litigation, and intellectual property matters.

-Jim is nationally recognized as a leader in the field of Product Liability by numerous publications, including, most recently, Best Lawyers (2015), Legal 500 (2013) and Law360 (2012), in which he was listed as a Product Liability MVP.
-He was also recently named a “New York Local Litigation Star” by Benchmark Litigation (2015) for his product liability and commercial litigation experience.
+Jim is nationally recognized as a leader in litigation by Chambers USA 2016 and was named a “New York Local Litigation Star” by Benchmark Litigation (2015) for his product liability and commercial litigation experience.
+He is also recognized for his work by numerous other publications, including, most recently, Euromoney’s Expert Guides (2016), Best Lawyers (2016), Legal 500 (2013) and Law360 (2012), in which he was listed as a Product Liability MVP.
 In September 2014, Jim’s representation of Boston Scientific Corporation in litigation involving late stent thrombosis was named an Impact Case of the Year: Product Liability by LMG Life Sciences.

 Additionally, Jim serves as an integral member of both the firm’s Life Sciences Group and Product Liability Group.
 In 2014, the Life Sciences Group was recognized as practice group of the year by Law360.
 Similarly, the Product Liability Group was recognized in 2013 as Product Liability Practice Group of the Year by Law360 and was one of eight practice groups to be shortlisted for Product Liability Firm of the Year at the 2013 Chambers USA Awards for Excellence.